Experience New Zealand in a Cheap Car Rental

 Most Popular Car Hire Pickup & Drop-off locations in New Zealand

-New Zealand – which the Lord-of-the-Ring-fanatics call their 'Home to the Middle Earth’ – is truly magnificent.
-Whether it is North Island or South Island, with VIPCars, you can request a pickup almost anywhere in the country; the following are the most popular car rental pickup locations in NZ which are available as both pick-up and drop off locations:
+New Zealand - which the Lord-of-the-Ring-fanatics call their 'Home to the Middle Earth’ - is truly magnificent.
+Whether it is North Island or South Island, with VIPCars, you can request a pickup almost anywhere in the country; the following are the most popular car rental pickup locations in NZ which are available as both pick-up and drop off locations (the full list of the car rental locations can be accessed on our search form):

-With VIPCars, one-way car rental in New Zealand is possible, and they are not just restricted to one Island – you can request the pickup in North Island and can return the car in South Island or vice versa.
-A one-way fee is applicable.
+With VIPCars, one-way car rental in New Zealand is possible, and they are not just restricted to one Island - you can request the pickup in North Island and can return the car in South Island or vice versa.
+However, note that, in all these cases, suppliers charge a one-way fee which is added to your final bill.

 Our New Zealand car rental suppliers only allow domestic one-way & multi-island rentals, international cross-country travel is not allowed.
 Even suppliers like Go Rentals which allow their cars to be taken on a ferry, even they don’t allow cross-country travel.
 Ferry charges may apply; read the car rental T&Cs to know more.